bshaffer/oauth2-server-php/README.md

 // Pass a storage object or array of storage objects to the OAuth2 server class
 $server = new OAuth2_Server($storage);

-// Add the OAuth2.0 Grant Types (this one is easy)
+// Add the "Client Credentials" grant type (it is the simplest of the grant types)
 $server->addGrantType(new OAuth2_GrantType_ClientCredentials($storage));

 // Handle a request for an OAuth2.0 Access Token and send the response to the client